-Is Collagen Truly a 'Miracle' Supplement or Just Another Fad?
+Is Collagen Truly a ‘Miracle’ Supplement or Just Another Fad?

 Vaginal Odor Doesn’t Need ‘Fixing,’ Unlike What Beauty Brands Continue to Say

-Choosing the collagen-supplement route also comes with the challenge of picking the right kind of supplement.
+It might seem like a lot of work and appeals less to them than supplementing one’s diets with collagen.
+But choosing the right collagen supplement isn’t an easy task either; it comes with the challenge of picking the right kind of supplement.
 The quality and effectiveness of collagen supplements can vary widely depending on the brand and the specific type of collagen used.
 For starters, “Supplement manufacturers put collagen alongside other compounds so that they can patent and market their own unique formula… But as an actual protein source it’s actually a very low amount — maybe three to five grams, which is about the same as a serving of nuts,” says Clarke.
 While we know that we probably need more than that, we’re yet to determine the optimal dosage, adding yet another variable to this equation.

 Researchers also warn that products marketed as “plant-based collagen” or “vegan collagen,” however, don’t actually contain collagen.
 They do claim to jumpstart the body’s collagen production, but turns out, there’s little science to back that up.
 Collagen supplements obtained from fish, pigs, and cattle, on the other hand, have been inked to animal abuse, illegal deforestation, and invasion of indigenous lands.

-But beauty brands lobbying for its use, making us feel as though we’ll be missing out if we don’t start consuming collagen supplements immediately, have an obvious motivator: money.
-The New York Times noted, “[I]f you’re ingesting the recommended dose, there are no documented downsides of taking collagen peptides, aside from the not-so-frugal cost — products range anywhere from $20 (approximately, INR 1,650) to upwards of $200 (approximately, INR 16,500) for a limited supply.
+Yet, we refuse to stop — especially with beauty brands lobbying for its use, making us feel as though we’ll be missing out on youth if we don’t start consuming collagen supplements immediately.
+But they have an obvious motivator: money; not concerns for our wellbeing.
+As The New York Times noted, “[I]f you’re ingesting the recommended dose, there are no documented downsides of taking collagen peptides, aside from the not-so-frugal cost — products range anywhere from $20 (approximately, INR 1,650) to upwards of $200 (approximately, INR 16,500) for a limited supply.
 So, it’s your choice.”

 The article added, however, that if one were inclined to join the collagen-supplement-bandwagon despite the prohibitive pricing, they must be prepared “for a very committed relationship.
 If collagen does work, and you’re looking for long-lasting effects, you’ll have to take supplements for the rest of your life.”